 The gorgeous art and architecture of the Italian Renaissance draw millions of visitors to Florence, all eager to visit the Duomo, eat gelato on the Ponte Vecchio and see Michelangelo’s David.
 But as Florence becomes more crowded each year, it’s worth taking a looking at some of the day trips from Florence to other cities within Tuscany that are equally beautiful and historic.

 If time is limited and you want to base yourself in Florence, why not hop on the train or take a tour, to visit cities like Pisa, Lucca, Siena, San Gimignano or even Cinque Terre?
-In this article we’ll take a look a some of the best day trips from Florence, what you can see and how to get there.
+In this article we’ll take a look a some of the best Florence day trips, what you can see and how to get there.

 1. Visiting Lucca in a day trip from Florence